-FactoryStudio provides many ways to help you to keep track of the project configuration changes:
+FactoryStudio provides many ways to help you keep track of project configuration changes:

-- All configuration tables have the DateCreated and the DateModified information. - The Run-Build-History page shows all Build commands executed in that project.
-A backup of the project in that state may be available according the user settings. - The Info > Track > Tables page shows all configuration tables, listing the number of rows and if the tables were changed. - The Info > Track > Changes shows all project objects that have been modified.
-In order to enable or disable that, you must be logged in as Administrator.
-By default, the object tracking is only enabled after you publish the project, but you can enable it anytime, independently of using or not the publish feature.
+- All configuration tables have the DateCreated and the DateModified information. - The Run > Build > History page shows all Build commands executed in that project.
+According to your user settings, you may be able to access a backup version of the project with the settings and values it had when that version was built. - The Info > Track > Tables page shows all of the configuration tables, lists the number of rows, and shows if the tables were changed. - The Info > Track > Changes shows all of the project objects that have been modified.
+In order to enable or disable this, you must be logged in as an Administrator.
+By default, object tracking is only enabled after you publish the project, but you can enable it anytime.